Early Childhood Preschool

 * Windsor Elementary

-* Carrolton Elementary
+* Carrollton Elementary

 Each classroom has one certified teacher and is supported by one full-day instructional assistant.
 Class sizes are between 18 and 20 students.
 Parent/Guardian participation is also expected through student conferences, family workshops, and other forms of communication like email, telephone, Remind, etc.